HOW TO CREATE A CALM HOME: 20 TIPS FOR A PEACEFUL HOME

 If there’s nothing you want to do with that space, leave it alone!
 If you want to fill it, then be sure to fill it with something that deserves to be there!

-This may be difficult with little ones who you need to be able to see at all times, but as your children grow up, maybe this is something you could consider.
+This may be difficult if you have young children who you need to be able to see at all times, but as your children grow up, maybe this is something you could consider.
 Encourage your kids to play in their bedrooms, or the playroom, or just in one room at a time, rather than spreading themselves and their toys throughout every room in the house!

 If you work from home or use the computer a lot, set yourself up with a home office (either a separate room or corner of another room) so this is where you go to use the computer.